K-shejuti/Current-mirror-comparison/README.md

 We introduce Iout vs. Vout (Voltage as load) graph to compare between the different current mirrors.

 <img width="558" alt="cascode+normal current mirror" src="https://github.com/user-attachments/assets/a46130aa-d0d9-477f-bfe2-5a489791e1a5" />

+From the plots we can see the normal current mirror has a lower output resitance but min voltage for saturation is also low.
+The cascode current mirror has a high output resistance but min voltage for saturation for the circuti is also high, that is it will take higher voltage to start behaving as a current mirror and yield the desired result.